Hello; and welcome to a journey thru the Old Testament book of Ecclesiastes.

-Ecclesiastes isn't a religious journey per se, but rather, a book of philosophy; and though a holy man wrote Ecclesiastes, and was no doubt divinely motivated to do so; he didn't record his observations from the perspective of an enlightened man who's privy to knowledge beyond the scope of empirical evidence and human experience; but rather, he recorded his observations from the perspective of a man "under the sun" viz: a sensible man thinking to himself whose perception of reality is moderated by what he can see and/or experience going on around him in the physical universe rather than what he cannot see going on around him in the non-physical; i.e. Ecclesiastes is a scientific man's perspective rather than a spiritual man's.
+Ecclesiastes isn't a book of divine revelation, but rather, a book of humanistic philosophy; and though a holy man wrote Ecclesiastes, and was no doubt divinely motivated to do so; he didn't record his observations from the perspective of an enlightened man who's privy to knowledge beyond the scope of empirical evidence and human experience; but rather, he recorded his observations from the perspective of a man under the sun; viz: a down to earth thinking man whose perception of reality is moderated by what he can see going on around him in the physical universe; and that's why Bible students find so much material in Ecclesiastes contrary to the doctrines of traditional Christianity.

 Something to keep in mind with Ecclesiastes is that just because people's statements are recorded in a sacred text does not make their statements eo ipso true; for example Eveís response to the Serpent.